gatsbyjs/gatsby/docs/docs/recipes.md

 src/fonts/fontname.woff2
 ```

-2. To use the font from a CSS file:
+2. Import the font into a CSS file to bundle it into your Gatsby site:

 ```
 @font-face {